awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-review.md

 ------

    If an Amazon SNS topic has been specified in the change template you chose for the request, notifications are sent when the request is rejected or approved\.
 If you don't receive notifications for the request, you can return to Change Manager to check the status of your request\.
+For information about other options when using this command, see [send\-automation\-signal](https://docs.aws.amazon.com/cli/latest/reference/ssm/send-automation-signal.html) in the AWS Systems Manager section of the *AWS CLI Command Reference*\.